XuyangAbert/CDSC-AL/README.md

+## Getting Start
-# CDSC_AL: A Clustering-based Data Stream Classification framework using Active Learning
+CDSC_AL: A Clustering-based Data Stream Classification framework using Active Learning

 The "Supplemental Result.pdf" includes the results for comparison with semi-supervised methods using 5%, 15%, 20% labeled data.
 Also, the comparison results between supervised methods and CDSC-AL method with 5%, 15%, and 20% labeled data respectively.

+## Example Usage
 There are two python codes with different settings for the benchmark data streams:

   1. The main_final_draft.py file is developed for arranging data streams to have abrupt drifts and run this code on